sysdiglabs/terraform-provider-sysdig/website/docs/r/secure_cloud_auth_account.md

 * `feature` - (Optional) The name and configuration of each feature along with the respective components to enable on this cloud account.

 * `component` - (Optional) The component configuration to enable on this cloud account.
+There can be multiple component blocks for a feature, one for each component to be enabled.

 ## Attributes Reference